Cynth3tik/awesome/README.md

 *   [plasmicapp/plasmic](https://github.com/plasmicapp/plasmic) - Visual builder for React.
 Build apps, websites, and content.
 Integrate with your codebase.

 *   [BuilderIO/figma-html](https://github.com/BuilderIO/figma-html) - Convert any website to editable Figma designs

+*   [responsively-org/responsively-app](https://github.com/responsively-org/responsively-app) - A modified web browser that helps in responsive web development.
+A web developer's must have dev-tool.

 *   [NativeScript/NativeScript](https://github.com/NativeScript/NativeScript) - ⚡ Empowering JavaScript with native platform APIs. ✨ Best of all worlds (TypeScript, Swift, Objective C, Kotlin, Java, Dart).
 Use what you love ❤️ Angular, React, Solid, Svelte, Vue with: iOS (UIKit, SwiftUI), Android (View, Jetpack Compose), Dart (Flutter) and you name it compatible.